ToshioCP/Gtk4-tutorial/src/sec9.src.md

-# Ui file and GtkBuilder
+# The User Interface (UI) file and GtkBuilder

-## New, open and save button
+## New, Open and Save button

-We made the simplest editor in the previous section.
+In the last section we made the almost simplest editor possible.
-It reads the files in `app_open` function at start-up and writes them when closing the window.
+It reads files in the `app_open` function at start-up and writes them out when closing the window.
-It works but is not good.
+It works but is not very good.
-It is better to make "New", "Open", "Save" and "Close" buttons.
+It would be better if we had "New", "Open", "Save" and "Close" buttons.
 This section describes how to put those buttons into the window.
 Signals and handlers will be explained later.